openstack-archive/fuel-plugin-midonet/doc/content/installation.rst

 A file ``./release_1/deployment_tasks.yaml`` will be downloaded

-Without moving from your current directory, Append the ``/tmp/midonet_groups.yaml`` file into the ``deployment_tasks.yaml`` one:
+Without moving from your current directory, append the ``/tmp/midonet_groups.yaml`` file into the ``deployment_tasks.yaml`` one:

 ::